jese11/HCP-wiki-public/PublicData/How to Create an Amazon Web Services Account.md

 ---
 15. Selecting *Sign in to the Console* should take you back to the *Sign In or Create an AWS Account* page where you can now log in to you AWS account.
 After logging in to your AWS account, you should see the AWS Console.

-> [!info]
-> You may also want to use visual panels to communicate related information, tips or things users need to be aware of.
 ## Related articles

-Related articles appear here based on the labels you select.
-Click to edit the macro and add or change labels.

-> [!details]
-> Related issues